-- Educate CAs on accurately and thoroughly collecting and logging daily CRC usage and entering thorough and accurate programming information in the notes section of the CRC Outlook calendar. - Check the CRC Outlook Calendar to ensure you know the events schedule and, immediately after each program/workshop, ensure programming data has been entered thoroughly and accurately. - Educate the Marketing Team on providing CRC marketing information in a timely and thorough manner. - Ensure the CRC Assessment sheet is on the desk and ready the first day of the week (8:30 a.m.) and given to the Assessment Coordinator at the end of the week.
-Remind morning and afternoon CAs about the forms. - On a weekly basis, enter the CRC usage information, programming information, and marketing information in a database. - Prepare monthly reports of the CRC usage information. - Prepare semester and annual summaries of the CRC usage, CRC programming, and CRC marketing information - Analyze the data and communicate, with recommendations, the information to the CA staff and professional career staff. - Maintain the CRC Assessment binder/folder. - Prepare program assessment reports as directed by the Director of Career Services.
+- Educate CAs on accurately and thoroughly collecting and logging daily CRC usage, Contact Sheet information, and entering thorough and accurate programming information in the notes section of the CRC Outlook calendar. - Check the CRC Outlook Calendar to ensure you know the events schedule and, immediately after each program/workshop, ensure programming data is entered thoroughly and accurately. - Educate the Marketing Team on providing CRC marketing information in a timely and thorough manner. - Ensure the CRC Assessment and Contact Sheets are on the desk for the beginning of the week (8:30 a.m.).
+Give the Assessment sheet to the Assessment Coordinator and the Contact Sheet to the Receptionist/Secretary at the end of the week.
+Remind morning and afternoon CAs about the forms. - On a weekly basis, enter the CRC usage information, programming information, and marketing information in a database. - Prepare monthly reports of the CRC usage information.
+Submit the totals to the Director by the first day of each month for the previous month. - Prepare semester and annual summaries of the CRC usage, programming, and marketing information. - Analyze the data and communicate, with recommendations, the information to the CA staff and professional career staff. - Maintain the CRC Assessment binder/folder. - Prepare program assessment reports as directed by the Director.

-CRC Library/Publications/Padfolios:
+CRC Library/Publications:

-- Work with the Assistant Director of Career Services to maintain the Library (e.g. handling current materials, adding new materials, check-in procedures, overdue materials). - Search the web for additional resources and share your ideas with the CA Coordinators and Assistant Director; gather suggestions from the other CAs. - Educate the CAs on Library policies and procedures and new library resources. - Follow-up with individuals who have checked materials out of the Library. - Be familiar with all career handouts/publications; ensure copies are always available; alert the Co-Coordinators if handouts are running low; DO NOT wait until the materials are all used before acquiring materials. - Work with the Assistant Director of Career Services on inventorying materials/ - Review handouts (e.g., Resume Writing, Interviewing) as directed; provided feedback. - Ensure volunteer-related materials are on the shelves at all times.
+- Work with the Director to maintain the Library (e.g. handling current materials, adding new materials, check-in procedures, overdue materials). - Educate the CAs on Library policies and procedures and new library resources. - Follow-up with individuals who have checked materials out of the Library. - Be familiar with all career handouts/publications; ensure copies are always available; alert the Co-Coordinators if handouts are running low; DO NOT wait until the materials are depleted before acquiring materials. - Work with the Director to inventory materials. - Review handouts (e.g., Resume Writing, Interviewing) as directed; provided feedback. - Ensure volunteer-related materials are organized and displayed appropriately.